I Gotta Feeling: Composition

-The song is an uptempo dance-pop song that runs a length of four minutes and 49 seconds.
+The song is an uptempo dance-pop song that runs a length of four minutes and 49 seconds and runs at a tempo of 128 beats per minute.
 It follows in the inspirational dance-pop theme of The E.N.D, being built upon the heavy use of Auto-Tune and futuristic synthesizers while running through a tick-tock rhythm.
-It is composed in the key of G major.
-The song begins in a restrained fashion then moves into a throbbing dance beat that changes patterns so that at least one reviewer thought it shifted tempos, although in fact the tempo does not change at all, suggesting the use of a click track in recording.
+It is composed in the key of G major with a chord progression of G-C-Em-C. The song begins in a restrained fashion then moves into a throbbing dance beat that changes patterns so that at least one reviewer thought it shifted tempos, although in fact the tempo does not change at all, suggesting the use of a click track in recording.
 It contains electronic influences.
-The song samples a beat from the song "Take a Dive" by Bryan Pringle.
 Ann Powers of Los Angeles Times noted the song's similarities to Five Stairsteps' song "Ooh Child", writing that it emulates the song's "use of a repetitive, warm vocal line to signify a good mood coming on."
 According to Jimmy Iovine of the Interscope Geffen A&M label group, the melody was inspired by the U2 song "I'll Go Crazy If I Don't Go Crazy Tonight": "I sent will.i.am over to the studio to do some remixes on I'll Go Crazy.
 He works on them for two weeks, comes back and writes I Gotta Feeling.
 The chords are U2 chords, 100 per cent.
 Will even told them."